 A layer of sand spread out on the pool site is the old standby for above-ground pools installed on bare-ground yard sites.
-Inexpensive and easy to use, sand sometimes is combined with other methods — such as laying sand down first, then a commercial product over it.
+Inexpensive and easy to use, sand sometimes is combined with other methods — such as laying sand down first, and then installing a commercial product over it.

-- Remove twigs, rocks, and other debris from the pool site
+- Remove twigs, rocks, and other debris from the pool site.

-- Fill in low spots to create the flattest surface possible
+- Fill in low spots to create the flattest surface possible.

 - Make sure to rake out the sand into a smooth, flat layer before installing the pool over it.

-- A very inexpensive option.
+- An inexpensive option.

 - Easy to install.